 ACT Writing: Essay Percentiles

-If you’re still wondering just how good your scores are, the ACT has a good resource here that can help you convert 2015-2016 ACT essay scores to 2016-2017 essay scores.
+If you’re still wondering just how good your scores are, here’s the breakdown for ACT essay scores and percentiles:

 How Have People Been Doing on the New ACT Writing?